- Free Standard Delivery Over £45

 If Naproxen is taken with or after food, the likelihood of experiencing some of these side effects may decrease.

-Only a very small percentage of persons are susceptible to an allergic reaction to naproxen.
-If you are aware of an allergy, or if you have an allergy to any other anti-inflammatory medication, such as ibuprofen, aspirin, or diclofenac, you shouldn't take naproxen.
+Only a very small percentage of people are susceptible to an allergic reaction to Naproxen.
+If you are aware of an allergy, or if you have an allergy to any other anti-inflammatory medication, such as Ibuprofen, Aspirin, or Diclofenac, you shouldn't take Naproxen.

 If any of these symptoms appear, you should stop taking Naproxen and visit your doctor right away: